Senator's plea drags Brazil ethanol industry into graft scandal

-SAO PAULO (Reuters) - The testimony released on Tuesday of a prominent Brazilian senator is leading prosecutors in the widening corruption scandal beyond the graft-ridden oil and electric sector that have been their main focus and into the ethanol industry.
+SAO PAULO, March 15 (Reuters) - The testimony released on Tuesday of a prominent Brazilian senator is leading prosecutors in the widening corruption scandal beyond the graft-ridden oil and electric sector that have been their main focus and into the ethanol industry.

 In a 250-page plea bargain of ruling Workers’ Party Senator Delcidio do Amaral, who was arrested in November for obstructing a federal investigation, the lawmaker recounts how funds allegedly skimmed from state oil company Petrobras were channeled into a massive ethanol start-up.

-Reichstul denied Amaral’s accusations, and told Reuters the senator’s testimony was “absurd” and showed little understanding of project financing during his time at Petrobras and in the formation of seed capital for ethanol group Brenco.

-Brenco, facing financial difficulties, was bought up in 2010 by the cane industry division of Odebrecht, Latin Americas’ largest engineering conglomerate that is at the center of the massive graft scandal involving bribes and political kickbacks funded from overpriced contracts with Petroleo Brasileiro SA (PETR4.SA).
+Brenco, facing a potential bankruptcy, was bought up in 2010 by the cane industry division of Odebrecht, Latin Americas’ largest engineering conglomerate that is at the center of the massive graft scandal involving bribes and political kickbacks funded from overpriced contracts with Petroleo Brasileiro SA .

 In addition to Brenco, Amaral’s extensive testimony also mentions the powerful Bumlai family 111 times.